This map is interactive. You can zoom, move it around and even drag the yellow man icon to show a street view.

 Ferry from Namaimo to Horseshoe Bay

-Personalised road book with travel tips, day to day itinerary and local information
+Personalised road book with travel tips and day to day itinerary with local information

 Vancouver and Vancouver Island

 Columbia Icefield , Whistler and 'The Sea to Sky Corridor'

 Lake Louise, Maligne, Emerald, Okanagan and Peyto Lakes